 Towncrest Commercial Area

-Tax increment financing is available to finance the construction of some of the necessary public infrastructure improvements within the Towncrest Urban Renewal Area.
-In addition, the City may make direct grants, loans or rebates for qualifying commercial or residential developments that further the goals of the urban renewal plan and follow the guidelines of the Towncrest Design Plan Manual.
+Tax increment financing, or TIF, is available to finance the construction of some of the necessary public infrastructure improvements within the Towncrest Urban Renewal Area.
+The City can also make direct grants, loans or rebates for qualifying commercial or residential developments that further the goals of the urban renewal plan and follow the guidelines of the Towncrest Design Plan.

-Federal Community Development Block Grant funds (CDBG) are available for businesses creating jobs for low-moderate income persons or small businesses that are owned by low-moderate income persons.
+Federal Community Development Block Grant funds, or CDBG, are available for businesses creating jobs for people of low-moderate income, or small businesses that are owned by people of low-moderate income.

 For more information about financial assistance, please contact Neighborhood Services at 319-356-5230 or email email@example.com.